-The Gloucester Fox Hunting Club was here:
+The Gloucester Fox Hunting Club at Gloucester Town

 The most famous inn & tavern in Gloucester Town was Hugg's Tavern which beside hosting court business, was rendezvous point for the member of the Gloucester Fox Hunting Club from 1766 until 1818.